 The entry gates on Rushton Road will remain locked and vehicle access to the reserve will not be available on days when the Fire Danger Rating is declared at Very High.

 On any other day the Rushton Road entry gates will be opened from 6:00am and closed at 7:00pm.
 Free Entry!

-Detailed information and a map of the area with the walking trails can be found on The Ellis Brook Valley brochure in the related links below or at the site.
+Detailed information and a map of the area with the walking trails can be found below or at the site.

 Ellis Brook Valley, located on Rushton Road in the suburb of Martin, is recognised as the richest wild flower location in the Perth Metropolitan Area.
 It has over 500 species of wild flowers in a beautiful hidden valley only minutes from Gosnells Town Centre and only a 35 minute drive from Perth.

 It is a rich breeding site and home for many native and visiting birds, including cockatoos, parrots, pardalotes, splendid fairy wrens and wedge-tailed eagles, just some of the over 116 species of birds at the site.
 It is also home to our furry residents including kangaroos, echidnas, possums, bats and other native wildlife.

 There are four walk trails of varying degrees of difficulty, ranging from the 'Easy Walk Trail', to the more difficult 'Sixty Foot Falls Trail', which takes in sweeping views across Perth from the top of the waterfall and past the Old Barrington Quarry.

 Springtime, from mid-September to early November, is the best time to visit the Valley, with the wildlife and flowers at their peak and after good rainfall.

 A picnic area with 2 barbecue facilities, picnic shelters, seating, tables and composting toilets are on site near the Honeyeater Hollow Picnic Area.